THE 2020 EXECUTIVE TEAM

 Vice President (Classical Languages) – Allie Schultz

 Allie is a fourth-year Bachelor of Arts student majoring in Ancient History and Classical Languages.
 Not only is ancient history her field of study, it is her passion with which she fills many hours of the day (including holidays!) with the ambition of a life-long career in the field.
 To this end, she embraces any opportunity to travel with her studies and career goals in mind, often spending full days in the halls of many museums (quite possibly deciding which Augustus statue she likes best) and visiting any archaeological sites she can possibly get to.
 Her particular interests rest with the material culture of the ancient Mediterranean and Rome’s interaction with the diverse peoples of the Empire throughout the early Imperial Period.
-Allie is a strong advocate for the study of Classical Languages by Ancient History students and she is excited to be tutoring the CLAMO language study assistance sessions and workshops this year.
+Allie is a strong advocate for the study of Classical Languages by Ancient History students and she is excited to be a mentor for the CLAMO language study assistance sessions and workshops this year.

 Vice President (Ancient History) – Ethan Clark-Kistowski